JasonThomasData/ironsworn_oracles/encounter_tables/your_truths.md

 ### I want to change the foes that appear in a particular region

 Change the relevant \*\_foes.csv table for that region.
 Take care that easy enemies should appear higher and within ranks/types, common enemies appear higher.
-Enemies that appear lower in the tables are treated as less likely.

 ### I want a low fantasy game with only animals and humans